 4. Mindfulness & Gratitude

-If you're a Christian like myself, the most valuable tool you can utilize is your Bible and prayer for mindfulness.
-I start every morning with a cup of coffee and time with God.
+If you're a Christian like me, the most valuable tool you can utilize is your Bible and prayer for mindfulness.
+Start every morning with a cup of coffee and time with God.

-In my prayers, I shout out gratitude for his blessings.
-Such as, thank you God for the beautiful sunset, thank you for my warm house, thank you for this hot cup of coffee.
+Shout out gratitude for His blessings.
+Such as, thank you, God, for the beautiful sunset, thank you for my warm house, thank you for this hot cup of coffee.

 5. Hobbies

+This might be the hardest self care tip to implement.
 Find a hobby that you love and practice it often!
-Some ideas are reading, painting, pickleball, riding a bike, hiking, journaling, crocheting, puzzles, baking, or hosting a book club or game night.
+Some ideas are reading, painting, pickle ball, riding a bike, running, hiking, journaling, crocheting, puzzles, baking, hosting a book club or game night, blogging, social media content, digital product creation, reading, yoga classes, and gardening.

 6. Breaks

-If you don't have vacation built into your daycare contract stop everything you're doing and rewrite it today!
+This is my favorite self care tip!
+If you don't have vacation built into your daycare contract, stop everything you're doing and rewrite it today!
 Seriously, add paid vacation days now!

 7. Boundaries